gomathishankar28/ms2_desi_wagon/testing.md

     >**Enhancement 4** - Added a delete button enabling the user to delete an item from the list.

 ## **Known Bugs and yet to be Fixed**
-1. Every item of th grocery list sent in the email does not appear in a newline.
+1. Every item of the grocery list sent  does not appear in a newline in the **email**.
 I suspect the whitespace gets removed before being handled by emailjs for security reasons.